datactive/bigbang/index.md

 We have included quite some references for potential mailinglists for you to scrape (e.g. IETF, ICANN, RIPE, W3C), and a lot of Jupyter notebooks to analyze the mailinglists.

-If at any time you are having troubles using BigBang, have a look at the <a href="https://github.com/datactive/bigbang/README.md">readme file</a> or send an email to our <a href="https://lists.ghserv.net/mailman/listinfo/bigbang-user">user list</a>.
+If at any time you are having troubles using BigBang, have a look at the <a href="https://github.com/datactive/bigbang/blob/master/README.md">readme file</a> or send an email to our <a href="https://lists.ghserv.net/mailman/listinfo/bigbang-user">user list</a>.

 ### Community

-We welcome your contributions to the BigBang community.
-To get in touch with us, please <a href="https://github.com/datactive/bigbang/issues">file an issue</a> on GitHub or subscribe to our <a href="https://lists.ghserv.net/mailman/listinfo/bigbang-dev">discussion list</a>.
+If you are interested in participating in BigBang development or would like support from the core development team, please subscribe to the [bigbang-dev mailing list](https://lists.ghserv.net/mailman/listinfo/bigbang-dev) and let us know your suggestions, questions, requests and comments.
+A [development chatroom](https://gitter.im/datactive/bigbang) is also available.

+In the interest of fostering an open and welcoming environment, we as contributors and maintainers [pledge to make participation in our project and our community a harassment-free experience for everyone](CODE_OF_CONDUCT.md).

 ### News
 BigBang version 1.0 is about to be released, some functionality you can now find in BigBang